Bateman's revitalised ponds

 What's planned for the future?

-The work that we've carried out will increase light levels on the ponds and this will increase the amount of vegetation.
+The work that was carried out will increase light levels on the ponds and this will increase the amount of vegetation.
 As this gets established it will improve the habitat for dragon- and damselflies, a wide range of amphibians such as the Great Crested Newt and some toads.
 In fact, we are hoping that a huge variety of water-loving wildlife will be drawn to these revitalised sites.